 It’s really just a finishing system that employs various finishes, right?

-Well, the Solera might be implied through the complication in that at the end of the fixed sequence some of the result is then straight aged… and some of that straight aged blend of multiple cask finishes is added back into each of the marrying phases between transfers.
+Well, the Solera might be implied through the complication in that at the end of the fixed sequence some of the results is then straight aged… and some of that straight-aged blend of multiple cask finishes is added back into each of the marrying phases between transfers.
 You’re following me, right?

 In the classic Solera, the notion of passing a fixed quantity through the system results in a mathematical solution.